barrysteyn/node-scrypt/Readme.md

 #Scrypt For NodeJS
 node-scrypt is a native node C++ wrapper for Colin Percival's scrypt [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) utility.

+##Platforms Supported
+This module now supports all "unix" like platforms.
+It has been tested on **Linux**, **MAC OS** and **SmartOS**, but it is architectured in such a way that any unix type OS is supported.
+This includes FreeBSD, OpenBSD, SunOS etc. If there is an issue with a particular "unix" like OS, then make contact as it should be very easy to remedy.

 ##What Is Scrypt?
 Scrypt is an advanced crypto library used mainly for [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) (i.e. password authenticator).
 More information can be found here: